-Question: How do I study a large tissue specimen (greater than 6.5 mm x 6.5 mm) using Visium?
+Question: How do I study a large tissue specimen (greater than 6.5 mm x 6.5 mm) using Visium for fresh-frozen?

 Answer: We understand the significance of studying the whole precious tissue specimen.

-Trimming of the OCT block to remove access OCT may be needed to achieve a smaller block size prior to sectioning.
+Trimming of the OCT block to remove access OCT may be needed to achieve a smaller block size before sectioning.

-For example, using mouse brain in-house, we section the whole brain as normal, but as you get closer to the region of interest you score (shallow) the brain vertically (sagittally) at the midline with a disposable razor blade.
-As you section the brain, you will generate two sections containing the separated hemispheres and either one or both of the two sides of the hemisphere can placed on the capture area(s).
+For example, using mouse brain in-house, we section the whole brain as normal.
+Still, as you get closer to the region of interest, you score (shallow) the brain vertically (sagittally) at the midline with a disposable razor blade.
+As you section the brain, you will generate two sections containing the separated hemispheres, and either one or both of the two sides of the hemisphere can be placed on the capture area(s).
 Below is a graphical representation of this as a reference.
-It is recommended to try out this strategy on a blank block of OCT prior to using actual tissue in order to gain experience with performing this.
+It is recommended to try out this strategy on a blank block of OCT before using actual tissue to gain experience with performing this.

 Tissue sections can be combined later using the Space Ranger aggr pipeline.

 Product: Visium for fresh-frozen